evadecker/eva.town/src/content/work/2019/cityblock/index.md

     alt: The word "Commonplace" is surrounded by components like buttons and progress bars.
 ---

-I inaugurated the first UX Engineering role at [Cityblock](https://www.cityblock.com/).
-During my time, I built a [design system](/posts/commonplace) and led the design and build of multiple complex product features for health history, documentation, and planning.
+I established the first design engineering role at [Cityblock](https://www.cityblock.com/).
+Over 2½ years, I built a [design system](/posts/commonplace) and led the design of multiple complex product features for health history, documentation, and planning.